tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/environment_during_propagation.rst

 Even though the environment is updated automatically, in various cases a user has control over *how* it gets updated.
 This is the case when using any of the :ref:`custom models <custom_models>` in Tudat.
 Typical examples of such models are aerodynamic guidance, or thrust guidance.
 When defining such custom models, you will in many cases need to access the properties of bodies in the environment to perform your calculations.
 This page lists how to access such properties, and how to use/interpret them (if relevant).
 Some examples are:

 * Retrieving the translational state of a spacecraft w.r.t. a central body to calculate its thrust direction
 * Retrieving the current atmospheric density during entry to calculate the required vehicle orientation
-* Retrieving properties that cannot be saved as a dependent variable to calculate a custom dependent variable
+* Retrieving properties that cannot be saved as a dependent variable to calculate a custom dependent variable (note - this option does not influence the propagation results, but can be used to obtain more flexible output, see :function:`~tudatpy.numerical_simulation.propagation_setup.dependent_variable.custom_dependent_variable`)
 * ...

 Below, we list how to retrieve the relevant information of the current properties of a Body in Tudat.
 Note that these can *only* be used during a propagation, and therefore are only relevant when setting up custom models.
 Retrieving properties of bodies outside of a propagation requires a different workflow (see :ref:`TODO`, as the various models are then not automatically updated.)